Naked Lunch (film): Plot

 In 1953, exterminator William Lee finds that his wife Joan is stealing his insecticide to use as a recreational drug.
 Lee is arrested by the police, and he begins hallucinating due to exposure to the insecticide.

-Lee believes he is a secret agent, and his boss, a giant talking beetle, tasks him with killing Joan, who is an agent of "Interzone Incorporated."
+Lee believes he is a secret agent, and his boss, a giant talking beetle, tasks him with killing Joan, who is an agent of "Interzone Incorporated".
 Lee dismisses the beetle's instructions and kills it.
 Lee returns home to find Joan having sex with Hank, one of his writer friends.
-Shortly afterwards, he attempts to shoot a drinking glass off her head to emulate William Tell, and accidentally kills her.
+Shortly afterwards, he attempts to shoot a drinking glass off her head to emulate William Tell and accidentally kills her.

-Having inadvertently accomplished his "mission," Lee flees to Interzone in North Africa.
+Having inadvertently accomplished his "mission", Lee flees to Tangier International Zone in North Africa.
 He spends his time writing reports concerning his mission; these documents are eventually compiled into the titular book.

 While Lee is addicted to assorted mind-altering substances, his replacement typewriter, a Clark Nova, becomes a talking insect.
-It tells him to find Dr. Benway by seducing Joan Frost, a doppelgänger of his dead wife.
-There is a row at gunpoint with Joan's husband Tom, after Lee steals his typewriter, which is then destroyed by the Clark Nova insect.
-Lee also encounters Yves Cloquet, who is apparently an attractive young gay Swiss gentleman.
-Lee later discovers that Yves is merely a human disguise, and that his true form is a huge shapeshifting centipede.
+It tells him to find Dr. Benway by seducing Joan Frost, a Doppelgänger of his dead wife.
+A row at gunpoint erupts with Joan's husband Tom, after Lee steals his typewriter, which is then destroyed by the Clark Nova insect.
+Lee also encounters Yves Cloquet, who is apparently an attractive, young, gay, Swiss gentleman.
+Lee later discovers that Yves is merely a human disguise, and that his true form is a huge, shapeshifting centipede.

 Lee concludes that Dr. Benway is secretly masterminding a narcotics operation for a drug called "black meat" supposedly derived from the guts of giant Brazilian centipedes.
 He encounters Tom's housekeeper Fadela, previously observed to be an agent of the narcotics operation.
 Fadela reveals herself as Dr. Benway in disguise.
 After being recruited as a double agent for the black meat operation, Lee completes his report and flees Interzone to Annexia with Joan Frost.

 Stopped by the Annexian border patrol and instructed to prove his claim to be a writer, Lee produces a pen, but this proves insufficient for passage.
 Lee, having realized that accidentally murdering his wife has driven him to become a writer, demonstrates his William Tell routine using a glass atop Joan's head.
 He again misses and kills Joan.
-The border guards cheerfully welcome him to Annexia, and his new life as a writer.
+The border guards cheerfully welcome him to Annexia and his new life as a writer.
 Lee sheds a tear at this bittersweet accomplishment.